Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/Style and Themes.md

 However, instead of applying a style to indvidual views, you'll usually apply styles as a theme for your entire app, activity or collection of views.

 ## Extend and customize a style
-When creating your own styles, you should alwasy extend an exisitng style from the famework or support library so that you mantain compatibility witht platfrom UI styles.
+When creating your own styles, you should always extend an exisitng style from the framework or support library so that you mantain compatibility witht platfrom UI styles.
 To extend a style, specify the style you want to extend with the parent atttribute. you can then override the inherited style atttributes and add new ones.

 ```
 <style name="GreenText" parent="@android:style/TextAppearance">